MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 ## Calculations

-DAX calculation formulas are used in measures, calculated columns, calculated tables, and row filters.
+DAX formulas are used in measures, calculated columns, calculated tables, and row-level security.

 ### Measures